hjzhou988/Structural_Variants_pipeline/Statistics/README.md

 ```

 ## False Discovery Rate
 Use SNP microarray intensity data to infer the false discovery rate of the SV calling result.
 We use SVAnnotator module from Genome STRiP to do that.
+Importantly, the vcf to be annotated needs to be sorted first (use vcf-sort -c ).
 Run `FDR.job` to submit the SVAnnotator job.
 The job usually lasts about 30 minutes.
 Then use `FDR.py` to parse the annotated vcf file.
 It prints the FDR, number of records having p value greater than 0.5, total number of records, and number of records with NA.